 WHO SHOULD YOU SEE?

 Ankle injuries are regularly down played or ignored, but they can have long lasting effects on your function and performance if managed incorrectly.
 We often see poorly managed ankle injuries 6-12 months after the event which are still causing people pain and impacting their activity and life.

 It is extremely important to get help from a health professional when you have sprained or rolled your ankle.
 Being foot and ankle specialists we will take a specialised view of how your specific ankle sprain has and will impact your foot and ankle mechanics long term.
 We will assess the extent of the injury and provide you with the information required to manage your rehab and get you back to doing the things you love.
 Our Geelong Podiatry Team and Torquay Podiatry team are able to assess the severity of your ankle sprain and guide your management/rehab plan.
-Being foot and ankle specialists, we are able to guide you on the impact these injuries can have on your foot and ankle mechanics and ensure you don't have any long lasting effects from the injury.

-Ankle sprains can be broken down in to categories based on the extent of the injury to your ankle ligaments.
+Ankle sprains can be broken down in to categories based on the extent/severity of the injury to your ankle ligaments.
 It is also important to investigate the other surrounding structures like muscles, bones, nerves etc.